oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `result` object:

     - On the `locations` property, remove the `uniqueItems` constraint.

+- [Issue #274](https://github.com/oasis-tcs/sarif-spec/issues/274): "Rename fileVersion to dottedQuadFileVersion and specify format constraint"

+    In the `file` object:

+    - Rename the `fileVersion` property to `dottedQuadFileVersion`.

+- [Issue #279](https://github.com/oasis-tcs/sarif-spec/issues/279): "logicalLocation.kind: remove 'package'"

+    In the `logicalLocation` object:

+    - Modify the _comment_ on the `kind` property to remove mention of `"package"`.
+    (The property is a `string`, not an `enum`, so only the comment needs to change.)

+- [Issue #280](https://github.com/oasis-tcs/sarif-spec/issues/280): "Provide optional result.rank value of 0.0 to 100.0"

+    In the `result` object:

+    - Add a `rank` property of type `number`, `optional`, `minValue: 0.0`, `maxValue: 100.0`.

+    In the `ruleConfiguration` object:

+    - Add a `defaultRank` property of type `number`, `optional`, `minValue: 0.0`, `maxValue: 100.0`.

+- [Issue #283](https://github.com/oasis-tcs/sarif-spec/issues/283): "result.message SHALL be present constraint should be added to schema"

+    In the `result` object:

+    - Add `message` to the list of required properties.

+- [Issue #288](https://github.com/oasis-tcs/sarif-spec/issues/288): "ruleConfiguration.defaultLevel should not contain an 'open' value"

+    In the `ruleConfiguration` object:

+    - Remove the value `"open"` from the `enum` on the `defaultLevel` property.

+- [Issue #292](https://github.com/oasis-tcs/sarif-spec/issues/292): "Specify a default for result.rank"

+    In the `ruleConfiguration` object:

+    - Specify a default of `0.0` for `defaultRank`.

+    In the `result` object:

+    - Specify a default of `0.0` for `rank`.

+## Changes approved but not yet applied to the schema.

 - [Issue #256](https://github.com/oasis-tcs/sarif-spec/issues/256): "Make Run.Files an array"